 2. It influences ocean currents

-By regulating polar heat, sea ice also affects weather around the world.
-That's because Earth's oceans and air act as heat engines, moving heat to the cold poles in a constant quest for balance.
-One method is atmospheric circulation, or the large-scale movement of air.
+By regulating polar heat, sea ice also affects weather worldwide.
+That's because the oceans and air act as heat engines, moving heat to the poles in a constant quest for balance.
+One way is atmospheric circulation, or the large-scale movement of air.
 Another, slower method occurs underwater, where ocean currents move heat along a "global conveyor belt" in a process called thermohaline circulation.
-Fueled by regional differences in warmth and salinity, this drives weather patterns at sea and on land.
+Fueled by local variations in warmth and salinity, this drives weather patterns at sea and on land.

 The global conveyor belt of ocean currents, aka "thermohaline circulation."
 (Illustration: NASA)